zuowendong/artTranEn/public/CharlotteWeb/Chapter1.md

 "Let's see it!" said Avery, setting his gun down.
 "You call that miserable thing a pig?
 That's a fine specimen of a pig -- it's no bigger than a white rat."
 "Wash up and eat your breakfast, Avery!" said his mother.
 "The school bus will be along in half an hour."
 "Can I have a pig, too, Pop?" asked Avery.
+"No, I only distribute pigs to early risers," said Mr.Arable."Fern was up at daylight, trying to rid world of injustice.
+As a result, she now has a pig.
+A small one, to be sure, but never the less a pig.
+It just shows what can happen if a person gets out of bed promptly.
+Let's eat!"
+But Fern couldn't eat until her pig had a drink of milk.
+Mrs.Arable found a baby's nursing bottle and a rubber nipple.
+She poured warm milk into the bottle, fitted the nipple over the top, and handed it to Fern.
+"Give him his breakfast!" she said.
+A minuter later, Fern was seated on the floor in the corner of the kitchen with her infant between her knees, teaching it to suck from the bottle.
+The pig, although tiny, had a good appetite and caught on quickly.
+The school bus honked from the road.
+"Run!" commanded Mrs.Arable, taking the pig from Fern and slipping a doughnut into her hand.
+Avery grabbed his gun and another doughnut.
+The children ran out to the road and climbed into the bus.
+Fern took no notice of the others in the bus.
+She just sat and stared out of the window, thinking what a blissful world it was and how lucky she was to have entire charge of a pig.
+By the time the bus reached school, Fern had named her pet, selecting the most beautiful names she could think of.
+"Its name is Wilbur," she whispered to herself.
+She was still thinking about the pig when the teacher said: "Fern, what is the capital of Pennsylvania?"
+"Wilbur," replied Fern, dreamily.
+The pupils giggled.
+Fern blushed.